Code-the-Dream-School/dd-prac-team4-back/TESTING.md

 ## Introduction

 This documentation provides a step-by-step guide to creating integration tests for the "Get User By Id" endpoint in backend application.
-This process covers environment setup, test writing, and the utilization of necessary libraries(these have already been installed in the repo):

 *Jest*  - a popular Javascript testing framework.
 This is the library that will look for all the files named **.test.js in the repo and run them.
 It also gives us a framework for defining test cases (describe, it blocks)